 - Location: Boston Harbor Islands National Recreation Area

-For some of the most spectacular views of the Boston skyline, the World’s End Trail is a local favorite.
-Located in the Boston Harbor Islands National Recreation Area, this easy, accessible trail offers beautiful rocky shoreline paths, bird watching, and views over the harbor of the city.
+The World’s End Trail is a local favorite for some of the most spectacular views of the Boston skyline.
+Located in the Boston Harbor Islands National Recreation Area, this easy, accessible trail offers beautiful rocky shoreline paths, bird watching, and views over the city’s harbor.
 For easy hiking near Boston for the whole family, you can’t go wrong with World’s End!
 We’d recommend heading here on clear days for the best views and hiking conditions.

 - Trail Distance: 1.6 miles